-The Rambam's view of the World to Come was that it is a purely spiritual eternal experience.
-The Ra'avad and other rabbis of the time regarded such comments as close to a heretical denial of the Resurrection
+We also saw in Part 1 that the Rambam's view of the World to Come is that it is a purely spiritual eternal experience.

+The Ra'avad and other rabbis of the time regarded such comments as close to a heretical denial of the Resurrection!